ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-12-diving-into-controller-runtime.md

 comments: true
 excerpt_separator: <!--more-->
 ---
 In my previous post [Writing Controllers for Kubernetes Custom Resources]() I explored the development process using pure client-go and how it differs from using controller-runtime (and kubebuilder).
-In this post, I explore how controller-runtime (v0.7.0) uses client-go's informer mechanism.
+In this post, I explore how controller-runtime (v0.7.0) uses concepts we know from client-go.

 <!--more-->
 As described in my previous post, to develop an operator with controller-runtime, we need to